 S: Statement date

 Enter a number to define the number of days in the aging categories.
-The system uses the value that you enter in the Beginning field in conjunction with the value of AGR1.
-The system uses values in the thru fields in conjunction with CRDY and AGR2 to define the current and first aging categories.
+The system uses the value that you enter in the Beginning field with the value of AGR1.
+The system uses values in the thru fields along with CRDY and AGR2 to define the current and first aging categories.

 Many fields throughout JD Edwards EnterpriseOne systems accept only UDCs.
 When you enter an invoice, for example, a UDC specifies the document type of the invoice.
 The system does not accept UDCs that are not defined in a UDC table.
 Some UDCs are hard-coded and should not be changed.
 Some UDCs contain a special handling code to direct the system to perform a specific function.
 This discussion of UDCs for the JD Edwards EnterpriseOne Accounts Receivable system provides you with detailed information about how you can add new codes, modify existing codes, and how the codes are used in programs.